-Quite a few of our caterers offer these now, and they fall into the same category as compostable items (see above).
+Some caterers offer these, and they fall into the same category as compostable items (see above).
 Caterers and studios should be asked to provide real plates (and cutlery) where possible to avoid the need for disposables at all - use our questions to communicate these requests to them.

 CAN WE RECYCLE CORREX?

 The short answer is no. Having consulted with Paper Round, it is apparently not possible due to the type of plastic used to make it.
-It is best avoided, and we recommend Ram Board instead - see the getting the right supplies section below for more details.
+It is best avoided, and we recommend Locamats, and if not available, Ramboard - see the getting the right supplies section below for more details.

 WHAT ABOUT POLY FROM ELECTRICAL (OR CATERING)?

 Polystyrene (and plastic bags) takes at least 500 years to degrade - some suggest it never really does at all.
-Therefore it's best avoided.
 It can be recycled, but only by very specialist companies, and often the polystyrene needs to be clean (i.e. unused).
 This means poly used for lighting, which has been painted black on one side, cannot be recycled as the resulting material would come out grey.
-We should be asking our lighting teams to avoid poly all together (use our tips here to let your DoP and gaffer know) - and there is a plant-based alternative supplied by Green Kit.
+Ask your lighting team to avoid poly all together (use our tips here to let your DoP and gaffer know) - and there is a plant-based alternative supplied by Green Kit.
 We should also discourage AD teams from using it to pin up storyboards - often it's broken in two which means it can't even be returned to the lighting company to reuse.
 Use Get Set Hire’s portable noticeboard instead, or stick boards schedules etc to walls and drapes with blu-tack or double sided tapes.
 Catering poly cups which have been used for hot drinks are also not clean therefore can't be recycled, but we all know there are lots of alternatives to poly cups, including just using your own reusable cup.

 WHAT ABOUT CROC CLIPS & GELS?